maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 outside - in direct sunlight.

-Additionally, if the light level is low, the device is unlocked, and the keyboard is exposed, the keyboard backlight LEDs will be turned on, allow for optimal typing in the dark. :-)
+Additionally, if the light level is low, the device is unlocked, and the keyboard is exposed, the keyboard backlight LEDs will be turned on, to allow for optimal typing in the dark. :-)

 See `MCE PR 8`_.